michaelshiloh/ArduinoRoboticsSummer2017/README.md

 and understand what you are describing.

-In your writeups, I want you to to distinguish clearly between what you have tested and is working, from what you speculate would work but you haven't completed.
-You might put organize this in separate folders within your final project folder.
+In your writeups, I want you to to distinguish clearly between what you have tested and is working, from what you speculate would work but have not yet completed.
+You might organize this in separate folders within your final project folder.

 I described what I expect for your project writeups above on June 19.
 Please